12 easy ways to save money

 November: Budget Time

-While Philip Hammond is doing his thing, you can do yours too.
+While Rishi Sunak is doing his thing, you can do yours too.
 Working out where your money goes every month is a fundamental step towards saving.
 Keep a spending diary, check your bills and work out what your ‘necessities’ spend is each month.
 Then take a portion of what is left after the essentials and put it into your savings as soon as you get paid.

 Saving: Depends on income and expenditure.
 Find out how to draw up a budget with our blog.